carpentries/docs.carpentries.org/source/handbooks/instructors.md

 -   **Do Instructors pay for travel?**
-    -   As a volunteer Instructor who is not paid for their time teaching, we ask the host to cover travel and accommodation costs.
-We recommend that the host budgets approximately \$1500 per Instructor for all travel expenses.
+    -   As a volunteer Instructor who is not paid for their time teaching, we ask the host to cover travel and accommodation costs either directly or through their organisation's reimbursement process.
+We recommend that the host budget approximately \$1500 per Instructor for all travel expenses.
+Once all Instructors are confirmed and have been connected with the host, you will work with the host to plan travel and accommodations.
+The Carpentries is not involved in this part of the planning process.

 -   **What if I am no longer comfortable teaching an in-person workshop after the travel has been purchased?**